 Available from: IndieBound, Amazon, Barnes and Noble, and maybe your local library.
 (If they don't have it, you could ask them to order it, and they probably will!
 That would be awesome.)
-Also available at many independent bookstores, including Mountain Fold Books in Colorado Springs and the Colorado College bookstore.
+Also available at the Colorado College bookstore and many independent bookstores.

 Suicide Hotline Hold Music is a collection of poems (mostly short ones) and poetry comics (poorly-drawn mostly-text sometimes-funny things).
 A human pretends to be a machine in order to provide comfort anonymously.
 We are made to consider the epic meaning of middle school pantsing.
 Hearts are broken and mended.
 Children play with My Little Robot Pony.
 A troll keeps a food diary.
 Everyone’s hair has a sound effect.